 The recommendations also outline everyone’s role in managing food allergies in schools during the COVID-19 pandemic.

-The toolkit includes easy-to-use checklists schools can use daily to manage asthma and minimize the spread of the new coronavirus.
+The toolkit includes easy-to-use checklists schools can use daily to manage asthma and minimize the spread of the coronavirus.

-Schools should take special care to clean in a way that reduces the spread of the new coronavirus but doesn’t increase asthma symptoms in staff and students.
+Schools should take special care to clean in a way that reduces the spread of the coronavirus but doesn’t increase asthma symptoms in staff and students.
 Teachers and staff should not bring in cleaning or disinfecting products from home to avoid the risk of mixing chemicals.
 Only use district-approved and provided products.
 Children should not be allowed to clean any hard surfaces in the classroom.